0denko/CTF/web_drobots/Readme.txt

 This is the line of code:
     user = query_db(f'SELECT password FROM users WHERE username = "{username}" AND password = "{password}" ', one=True)

-We can try an injection: " OR 1=1 LIMIT 1 ;-- which will return any user bypassing a password verification To make sure the request is sent to the server we need to enter something into a password field.
+We can try an injection:

+" OR 1=1 LIMIT 1 ;--

+It will return any user bypassing a password verification To make sure the request is sent to the server we need to enter something into a password field.
 Let's make it 1234

 This will result in a following querry sent to the database: